Central Memorial High School

 Central Memorial High School is a public senior high school located in the southwest community of North Glenmore in Calgary, Alberta, Canada.
+The school was the first high school in Calgary.
 The school falls under the jurisdiction of the Calgary Board of Education.
 The school houses unique programs that include the School of Performing and Visual Arts, and the National Sport Academy.